 We essentially look at how sell-side analysts covering the stock are revising their earnings estimates to reflect the impact of the latest business trends.
 And if earnings estimates go up for a company, the fair value for its stock goes up.
 A higher fair value than the current market price drives investors' interest in buying the stock, leading to its price moving higher.
 This is why empirical research shows a strong correlation between trends in earnings estimate revisions and near-term stock price movements.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Home Depot is rated Zacks Rank #3 (Hold).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for Home Depot.